Shazia Naz

 Shazia Naz is a Pakistani model and actress.
 She made her on-screen debut in ARY Digital's Mera Pehla Pyar opposite Faysal Quraishi and since then has appeared in many television series.
-She made her cinematic debut with 2017 film Josh: Independence Through Unity.
+She made her cinematic debut with the 2017 film Josh: Independence Through Unity.

+Naz would love to act in dramas that focus on the struggles that women face both professionally and otherwise and highlight social issues and taboos.
+Some issues closest to her heart are the dowry culture and feminine hygiene issues.